maximelouet/spotly/README.md

 ## Limitations

-- We cannot update in perfect real-time as the Spotify API does not provide a listening/socket feature.
-The frontend polls the API regularly to check for song changes, and it automatically queries the API after an automatic song change, but cannot detect a user-triggered change.
-Feel free to refresh the page to update.
+- Perfect real-time updates are not possible as the Spotify API does not provide a listening/socket feature.
+The frontend polls the API every 10 seconds to check for song changes, and it automatically queries the API after an automatic song change, but it cannot detect a user-triggered change immediately — it will only be reflected a few seconds later.
+Feel free to refresh the page manually to update.

 - We do not invent lyrics!
 If the popular sites we fetch do not know a song's lyrics, we cannot either.
 "Lyrics not found" errors for low-popularity songs